daferdur/pxt-myHX711/README.md

 ![](get_N_average_value.jpg)

 This block function gets the final value of weight without applyin the configured scale, only applies offset.
 N parameter must be higher than 1.
-The returnef result will be N averaged.
+The returned result will be N averaged.

 ## get N average reading units